lesi97/Apod-Windows-Background/README.md

 Select Environment Variables > New<br>
 Name your variable <strong>Apod</strong> and input your API key in the value<br>
 Create a scheduled task to run this script on logon<br>
-Alternatively, run the Apod.ps1 script to set everything up
+Alternatively, run the Apod.ps1 script to set everything up except the API key